qlu-lab/SUPERGNOVA/README.md

 5. **sklearn**
 6. **bitarray**

-To perform multi-thread computing, you need request multiple cores from your server.
+To perform multi-thread computing, you need to request multiple cores from your server.

 ## Tutorial